 - Community and volunteer services

-other programs include the enhancement of social integration of new immigrant, Refferal services, accompanying, Outreach programs personal hygine, feeding the homeless, helping youth gain access to education, employment and entrepreneurial resources.
+Other programs are the enhancement of social integration of New-comers, referral services, companion, Outreach programs personal hygine, feeding the homeless, helping youth gain access to education, employment and entrepreneurial resources.
 At AGL we believe in the balance of power that is found in the individual’s growth of self-determination and self-awareness.
-We build an integrated, socially cohesive society by building bridges to promote intercultural understanding; creating equal opportunities for all, respecting our core democratic values grounded in our history; culture, beliefs and customs.
+We build an integrated, socially cohesive society by building bridges to promote intercultural understanding; creating equal and inclusive opportunities, respecting our core democratic values grounded in our history; culture, beliefs and customs.
 We are more responsive to diversity by integrating multiculturalism into our programs and service development, we as well seek and actively mobilize and engage community members into activities, discussions, dialogue and experiential learning through interactions.

 At community level, we extend beyond the walls of the classroom, working with community leaders on different diverse issues, maximizing opportunities, using diversity as multidimensional, we pride ourselves on the mixture of People, Beliefs, Values, Customs and Social circles that compose our communities, a diverse community is composed not only of different Ethnicity, Races, and or Religions, but of different social backgrounds, locations, and life experiences as well.
 Our Staff and Volunteers are engaged and inspired by the world around them.

 Africa Great Lakes Networking Foundation’s name was derived from the African Great Lakes Region.
 In Swahili the name is Maziwa Makuu.
 AGL’s Mandate, Beliefs and Values are respected and protected according to its vision and mission.
 We strongly advocate for Community inclusion, engagement, empowerment, Fundamental Human rights and Dignity to all globally and increased collaboration with our stakeholders.